The Heart Failure Academy

 • be able to describe the appropriate referral of people with suspected heart failure

-• be able to summarise the management of different heart failure phenotypes
+• recognise and be able to summarise the management of different heart failure phenotypes

-• apply a person centred approach, evidence-based approach to heart failure therapy in a range of clinical scenarios
+• apply a person centred, evidence-based approach to regular heart failure reviews

 Dates